krbuk/Zen-Cart-Checkout-Finland/README.md

 # OP Bank Payment Zen-Cart Module
 Checkout Finland's payment methods for your Zen-Cart web store Always perform a backup of your database and source code before installing any payment extensions.
  *This module works on Zen-Cart 1.5.6.
 If you find some bug please inform me.
-Op Bank Checkout Finland payments old module will closed 30.06.2020.
+Before account activation use test mode if Okay call to Checkout customer service and ask to account activations.

  * www.checkout.fi
  * Use Guzzle HTTP client v6 installed with Composer https://github.com/guzzle/guzzle/